poshjosh/rate-limiter-web-core/README.md

 # rate limiter web core

-Light-weight rate limiting library for java web apps, based on [rate-limiter-annotation](https://github.com/poshjosh/rate-limiter-annotation).
+Enterprise rate limiter for java web apps, based on [rate-limiter-annotation](https://github.com/poshjosh/rate-limiter-annotation).

 We believe that rate limiting should be as simple as: